tannerthelin/tannerthelin-vue-final-project/README.md

 ```

 ## Using animations & transitions
-I wrapped my ```router-view``` in a transition tag, giving me a nice little animation every time the user changes routes.
+I wrapped my ```router-view``` in a transition tag, giving the application a nice little animation every time the user changes routes.
 I also added this transition tag to the search input on the **My Games** page.
 <br>

 ```css